Subscribe via Email

 Tag Archives: OLI

-Update 10/26: We now have Rachel Levy and Nancy Lape (who was the researcher interviewed by USA Today) both agreeing with Darryl’s comments.
+By Phil HillMore Posts (302) Update 10/26: We now have Rachel Levy and Nancy Lape (who was the researcher interviewed by USA Today) both agreeing with Darryl’s comments.
 That’s three of the four members of the research team.
-While I do not claim to understand … Continue reading
+While I … Continue reading

-Generally when we talk about goals for educational technology, we talk about one of two things: improving access or improving effectiveness.
-Rarely do we get an opportunity to talk credibly about an innovation that can move both of those needles … Continue reading
+By Michael FeldsteinMore Posts (1021) Generally when we talk about goals for educational technology, we talk about one of two things: improving access or improving effectiveness.
+Rarely do we get an opportunity to talk credibly about an innovation that can … Continue reading